mikeparker/for-win/COMMON-ERRORS.md

 2. Remove the broken network adapter https://blogs.msdn.microsoft.com/jjameson/2011/03/14/removing-stale-network-adapters-in-hyper-v-vm/
 3. Reset docker desktop to factory defaults
 4. Restart docker desktop

 `Unable to start: The running command stopped because the preference variable "ErrorActionPreference" or common parameter is set to Stop: 'MobyLinuxVM' failed to start.
-(Virtual machine ID 317A8D7D-9484-45FC-ABD4-07083AC4454E)`

-`'MobyLinuxVM' failed to start worker process: Windows cannot verify the digital signature for this file.
-A recent hardware or software change might have installed a file that is signed incorrectly or damaged, or that might be malicious software from an unknown source.
-(0xC0000428).
-(Virtual machine ID 317A8D7D-9484-45FC-ABD4-07083AC4454E) at Start-MobyLinuxVM, <No file>: line 300`

-?

-`Unable to start: The running command stopped because the preference variable "ErrorActionPreference" or common parameter is set to Stop: 'MobyLinuxVM' failed to start.
 (Virtual machine ID E2B4DEA4-1300-43B4-9D49-BBCC2DEEC5ED)